SILVER FLATWARE MARKS

 silver mark.
 Please use our NAME SEARCH

-to see several examples.
+examples.
 The insect is a bee flanked by the letters O and C. Because your item appears to be in the Art Nouveau style, we believe it dates ca 1880s - 1920s.

 MODERNIST STERLING SILVER JEWELRY